ljleb/time_embed_fix/README.md

 ![ComfyUI workflow illustrating how to use Time Embed Fix](/media/comfyui.png)

-Using the `Fallback` node allows the method to be used as part of a larger merge workflow.
-Alternatively, the `Fallback` node can be removed and the `fallback_model` input of the `Merger` node can be used instead.

 ## Honorable Mention

 Big thanks to Velvet Toroyashi and @vvv01d for reproducing my preliminary results and for going as far as experimenting with some alternatives and optimizing the script.